robertherdzik/RHPlaceholder/README.md

 private let placeholderMarker = Placeholder() // By default you will have Insta like gradient animation
 ```

-but of course you can choose between rest of predefined animations:
+bear in mind, that you can choose between couple of predefined animations (like e.g. RainbowAnimatorGradient):
 ```swift
 private let placeholderMarker = Placeholder(layerAnimator: RainbowAnimatorGradient.self)
 ```

-Available animations:
+List of available animatotrs:
 - `InstaLayerAnimatorGradient` (`Paceholder` designated init default value)
 TBC (add animation)
 - `RainbowAnimatorGradient`